About the challenge

 We are travelling through varied terrain and could be exposed to bad weather at any time.
 The information below gives you an idea of the climate, but be prepared for all weathers and temperatures.
 Weather conditions can change quickly in the UK!
 We provide you with a detailed packing kit-list on registration, as well as details on useful discounts you are entitled to as a Discover Adventure customer.
 We are always available if you need advice.

 Our challenges attract people of all levels of experience and fitness, all ages and backgrounds.
 We expect all participants to train hard in advance to achieve this challenge, but we respect everyone’s limits.
 We design our challenges so that everyone can go at their own pace: this is not a race.
 For logistical and safety reasons we sometimes need to re-group, so the front-runners may find themselves waiting for the slower ones.
 Please relax, and remember that this is a team effort that enables people to achieve their personal goals and earn sponsorship.

 We insist that you have had a tetanus injection in the last 10 years.

 Long before ‘Responsible Tourism’ became a recognised phrase, we designed and ran our trips to ensure they made minimum impact on the environment and a positive impact on the local communities we pass through.

 Discover Adventure Projects

 We encourage all our customers to offset emissions connected with their trip.
 You can offset at any time in the lead-up to departure by visiting Climate Care via our website and making a donation to a worthwhile project supported by them.
-Alternatively, if you wish to take more practical action in the UK you can volunteer for a day with TCV and work on an environmental project local to you.
+Alternatively, if you wish to take more practical action in the UK you can volunteer for a day with The Conversation Volunteers and work on an environmental project local to you.
 Work may include construction footpaths, dry stone walling, creating wildlife habitats or planting trees in your community.
-Volunteer today at www.tcv.org or call 01302 388883.
+Volunteer today at www.tcv.org.uk or call 01302 388883.